When I talk to educators about making positive change in their classrooms and lives, this is what I usually hear:

 - I am painfully, ferociously irritable when I haven’t had enough time with my thoughts.
 There are times in life when I really have to be present and available- I need to be paying attention to my kids for a whole vacation week or my students are freaking out about the test next week and need me to help them prepare.
 When these things happen and I don’t balance it with time to write, read, think and reflect, I become so, so irritable.
 When it gets very bad, I’ve been known to holler and cry, confusing and confounding my family and friends.

 - It’s not normal, but it is ME being ME.

 This isn’t me doing that weird job interview thing where you offer weaknesses that are actually just plain strengths.
 Rather, I’m truthfully acknowledging that my absolute favorite strength is part and parcel of my truest, deepest human weaknesses.
 The same is true for you.

-Here are some other yin-yangs I’ve observed in my friends and family:
+Here are some other yin-yangs I’ve observed in other educators I know and love:

 - The very empathetic person who is almost magically able to help people work through their issues… who can’t keep her own life sorted out because she’s so busy helping others.